ynchuang/ynchuang.github.io/_pages/about.md

 - May 2025: One paper has accepted by ICML 2025.

 - Jan.
-2025: One paper has accepted by NAACL 2025 (Finding).
+2025: One paper has accepted by NAACL 2025.
 See you in Albuquerque!

 - Nov.
 2024: I am honor to received the Ken Kennedy Institute 2024/25 Andrew Ladd Memorial Fellowship!